Eleas/IFF_ImageReader/README.md

 ## There's already ILBM readers on GitHub.
 How's yours compared to them?

 Darned if I know.
 I haven't actually done more than glance at them yet.
 They seem to be fairly C-specific: old school, idiomatic, and tightly bound to the low level implementations.
-This repository aims to take a different route.
+This repository aims to take a different route: the intent here is to be as high-level as I reasonably can while still emphasizing performance.

 ## Current state of project